-The cost of our cash, cash equivalents and restricted cash agreed to the estimated fair value as of April 30, 2024.
-Refer to Note 2 "Summary of Significant Accounting Policies - Cash, Cash Equivalents, and Restricted Cash" in our fiscal 2024 Form 10-K for additional detail.
+The cost of our cash, cash equivalents and restricted cash agreed to the estimated fair value as ofOctober 31, 2024.
+Refer to Note 2 "Summary of Significant Accounting Policies - Cash, Cash Equivalents, and Restricted Cash" in our 2024 Form 10-K for additional detail.